Blue-winged kookaburras are common in Kakadu’s woodlands. Their raucous calling to ward off rivals can be heard at sunrise and sunset.

 Its large size and bright colours make it a great bird for beginners to spot.

-Look for it at Mardugal near Cooinda, or at nearby Yellow Water, particularly in the paperbark trees near the walkway at the water’s edge.
-You might also spot it at Gubara in the Burrungkuy (Nourlangie) region.
+Look for it at Mardukal near Cooinda, or at nearby Yellow Water (Ngurrungurrudjba), particularly in the paperbark trees near the walkway at the water’s edge.
+You might also spot it at Kubara in the Burrungkuy (Nourlangie) region.

-If you are in Kakadu for cool-season burning (the banggerreng and yegge seasons from April to June), you might see this bird snatching insects that have been flushed out by the fires.
+If you are in Kakadu for cool-season burning (the bangkerreng and yekke seasons from April to June), you might see this bird snatching insects that have been flushed out by the fires.